 Biotechnology is rapidly transforming the food industry through new approaches to bioprocessing, preservation, and analysis with consequent impact on food quality, safety and composition.
 The establishment of this Chair enables the Faculty to build on existing strengths to become a leading centre for research and teaching in the biotechnology field.

-These federally sponsored Chairs enhance Canada’s competitiveness in the global, knowledge-based economy by helping Canadian universities and their affiliated research institutes become world-class centres of research and research training, The Faculty of Land and Food Systems currently has three Canada Research Chairs.
+These federally sponsored Chairs enhance Canada’s competitiveness in the global, knowledge-based economy by helping Canadian universities and their affiliated research institutes become world-class centres of research and research training, The Faculty of Land and Food Systems currently has four Canada Research Chairs.

 Canada Research Chair (Tier I) in Fish Physiology, Culture and Conservation

 The Chair’s research studies the mechanisms that limit or enhance the survival of fish at high temperatures or with limited oxygen.